 Handling Military Divorce

 Like all divorce proceedings, a military divorce is a complicated and consequential process.
 And since it has rules and regulations that are unique to military families, anyone considering military divorce is encouraged to work with an attorney who has experience and expertise in this exact area.
 That can help to eliminate a lot of confusion and uncertainty while helping to ensure you get what you really want out of your military divorce proceedings.
-If you are looking for advice and guidance, contact Susan T. Perkins Attorney at Law by calling 401-226-0126.
+If you are looking for advice and guidance from a top Rhode Island Divorce Attorney call Susan T. Perkins today to schedule a free consultation (401) 324-2990 .